jimburton/poker/README.md

 # TODO

-+ Make game API more functional, with the "stage" functions having the signature `Game -> Game`.
++ Refactor API to be more functional.
 + Add interactive players.